ACCLA Logo

 LAST MEETING

+The following business was transacted.
 Michael Connor the Webmaster, reported that we now have articles on 6 of the XII Caesars.
 He asked for volunteers to complete the missing articles.
-By the end of next month we will have had more visitors on the web than all of last year.
+By the end of next month we will have had more visitors to the site than all of last year.
 The promotional brochure he had prepared for the club was passed around for inspection.
+Next meeting will fall on Fathers' Day.
+Therefore everyone should bring a coin of a father and be prepared to give a brief disquisition on his offspring.
+The ACCLA anniversary presentations were discussed.

 PRESENTATION